alex-costich/react-router-docs-follow-along/notes/basics.md

 React Router also revalidates the data on the page after a `Form` action finishes, which enables all `useLoaderData` hooks to update, and as such keeps UI in sync with data.

+`Form` components are also used to update data.

 ## URL Params in Loaders

 ```jsx